ossner/TUMGAD/README.md

 You can check the generator status (which exercises is TUMGAD capable of generating) [here](https://github.com/users/SebastianOner/projects/1)
 ## About
-TUMGAD is a tool for anyone wanting to learn about the foundations of Algorithms and Data Structures, though it was mainly developed for Students of the Technical University of Munich.
+TUMGAD is a tool for anyone wanting to learn about some the most famous Algorithms and Data Structures, though it was mainly developed for Students of the Technical University of Munich.

-Furthermore, it was created using Lecture Resources of the TUM provided in the summer semester of 2019 and 2020 as well as the Book [Algorithms and Data Structures: The Basic Toolbox](https://www.springer.com/gp/book/9783540779773).
+Furthermore, it was created using Lecture Resources of the TUM provided in the summer semester of 2019 as well as the Book [Algorithms and Data Structures: The Basic Toolbox](https://www.springer.com/gp/book/9783540779773).
 Hence there may be different definitions in this project than you are used to.

 Please be aware that this is still very much a work in progress and a lot of things still have to be figured out.